RMPR/gsoc_2019/README.md

 This step consisted of two phases: one where I didn't really understand what needed to be done, the second one where I think I understood better.

 #### Add colors to summary panels
-This is a typical example of me not really understanding what needed to be done, instead of highlighting **all** the similar packets pairs in the summaries views, I highlighted only the selected packets, which is far from ideal, finally I let down this feature as it would have been really resource intensive for a low outcome on the user side.
+This is a typical example of me not really understanding what needed to be done, instead of highlighting **all** the similar packets pairs in the summaries views, I highlighted only the selected packets, which is not useful, finally I gave up on this feature as it would have been really resource intensive for a low outcome on the user side.

 #### Use the pdml output
-I decided to give [xmldiff](https://github.com/Shoobx/xmldiff) a try, since it was really promising, long story short, it didn't suit the needs of the project and at the end of the day, we had to came out with our own implementation of pdml parsing based on [trials](https://github.com/Shoobx/xmldiff/issues/47) and errors.
+This part take most of my time, after fiddling a bit with a [pdml parser](https://github.com/wireshark/wireshark/blob/master/tools/WiresharkXML.py) included in the wireshark github repository which was written using python 2 (I had to convert to python 3) and the json output of tshark which wasn't really human readable, I ended up changing my approach, so I decided to give [xmldiff](https://github.com/Shoobx/xmldiff) a try, since it was really promising, long story short, it didn't suit the needs of the project and at the end of the day, we had to come up with our own implementation of pdml parsing based on [trials](https://github.com/Shoobx/xmldiff/issues/47) and errors using a XML parsing library: lxml when possible and ElementTree otherwise, see [this]( https://lxml.de/performance.html) benchmark.
 The pull request corresponding is https://github.com/aaptel/smbcmp/pull/5

-#### Port to windows
-You can get a portable version at this [link](http://zbeul.ist/gsoc/smbcmp-release.zip)

 #### GUI for smbcmp
 This part is my favourite because I worked as fast as what I'm used to, sign that I understood a little more about the project and all that started by choosing a framework for GUI implementation, basically I decided to choose one out of the big three :